 Fisker’s flagship EV, the Fisker Ocean, is a sporty SUV with its top surfaces covered in solar panels.
 Its solar power, supplementing battery range in sunny climates, makes it akin to the Aptera solar electric vehicle.
 Fisker claims the sunlight-absorbing roof adds 1,500 miles to range yearly on average and 2,000 miles under perfect conditions.
 The Ocean can also act as a power source, running appliances and some tools, or sharing charge with another EV.

 The Ocean SUV has an affordable base trim currently priced at under $40,000, plus three luxury trims.
 The most powerful variant generates 550 horsepower and zooms from 0-60 mph in 3.6 seconds.
 Fisker’s engineers built the Ocean with decent cargo space and 4,000 pounds of towing capacity.
-Henrik Fisker says all 5,000 launch edition Oceans sold out and customers placed 56,000 reservations.
+Henrik Fisker says all 5,000 launch edition Oceans sold out, and customers placed 56,000 reservations.
 Electrek also reports the CEO says large-scale manufacturing starts on November 17, 2022.

-Fisker plans release of an affordable subcompact EV dubbed Project Pear, or simply the Fisker Pear.
+Fisker plans to release an affordable subcompact EV dubbed Project Pear, or simply the Fisker Pear.
 While the Pear isn’t even officially unveiled yet, the company indicates it already has 4,000 pre-orders for the vehicle.
 Unlike the Ocean, Fisker intends to build the Pear in the United States at contract manufacturer Foxconn’s Lordstown, Ohio factory.
 Performance Drive reports the company means to start production in 2024 with an ambitious manufacturing goal of 250,000 vehicles yearly.
 Fisker wants to boost the number built annually to one million by 2027.

 Henrik Fisker remarks the Pear “looks like a futuristic little space shuttle” and calls it a “funky vehicle” defying standard classifications like SUV.
 The CEO also said the rear cargo area has a unique access method for very cramped spaces, unlike the standard hatchback.
-Fisker wants the Pear to be highly affordable with a starting price less than $30,000.
+Fisker wants the Pear to be highly affordable, with a starting price of less than $30,000.

 Fisker’s most daring project is perhaps the Fisker Ronin, also known as Project Ronin.
 The company’s engineers envision the Ronin as a powerful convertible sports car with a jaw-dropping 600-mile range.
-Car and Driver reports the intended 0-60 mph time for the EV is two seconds flat.
+Car and Driver magazine reports that the intended 0-60 mph time for the EV is two seconds flat.
 The all-electric powertrain would feature a tri-motor setup and all-wheel drive or AWD.

 Concept art shows the Ronin as an aggressively-styled ultramodern sports car seating four.